-- If the location of your driveway changes, you must also change your rural address.
+- If the location of your driveway changes, you may be required to change your rural address.

 - Landowners, not renters, are responsible for ensuring that rural address signs are posted and maintained.

-- The address is tied to the residence, not the person - If you are moving, leave your rural address sign and information for the new residents.
+- The address is tied to the residence, not the person - If you move, leave your rural address sign and information for the new residents.

-- If you are building a residence, shop or other facility you will need a rural address before calling Telus or utility companies for installations.
+- If you are building a residence, shop, or other facility you will need a rural address before calling utility companies for installations

-- The driveway/approach needs to be installed in order for us to provide an address.
+- The driveway/approach needs to be installed for us to provide an address.

 Contact Mountain View County at 403-335-3311; or email firstname.lastname@example.org